tjpalanca/LearningJulia.jl/docs/src/generative.md

 * Okay after than brouhaha with the display required on cloud servers, this package is growing quite fast on me.
 I'm still amazed at how fast things just render!
+* You can add LaTeX whereas Luxor.jl does not offer this functionality.
+It does require some npm package involving mathjax though.
+*

 ## Compose.jl